UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 ```
 DCI Workflow download link:

-Then place the downloaded workflow under Bwb folder.
+Then place the downloaded workflow under the Bwb folder, "/BioDepot-workflow-builder".

 After downloading the DCI container image and Workflow, cilck "File" in the menu bar, and click "load workflow", then choose the downloaded workflow directory.
 Then you should see the DCI workflow is loaded.
 You should see our DCI workflow.

+### 2.4 Download test data
+You can download our test data via: XXX

+*fig*

+Then put the data under the Bwb folder, "/BioDepot-workflow-builder".

+Click "ReadAndPartition" widget and click "start", then the workflow will run.

 ## 3. Modify the workflow and widgets
 ### 3.1.
 Change input & output